Twisting causes sudden, severe pain and often nausea and vomiting.

 Symptoms of Adnexal Torsion

 When an ovary twists, women have sudden, severe pain in the pelvic area.
-The pain is sometimes accompanied by nausea and vomiting.
+The pain is usually accompanied by nausea and vomiting.
 Before the sudden pain, women may have intermittent, crampy pain for days or occasionally even for weeks.
 This pain may occur because the ovary repeatedly twists, then untwists.
 The abdomen may feel tender.

 Diagnosis of Adnexal Torsion

 Ultrasonography Ultrasonography Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
-If women have symptoms related to the reproductive system (gynecologic... read more is done using an ultrasound device inserted into the vagina ( transvaginal ultrasonography Other tests ).
+If women have symptoms related to the reproductive system (gynecologic... read more is done using an ultrasound device inserted into the vagina (transvaginal ultrasonography Imaging tests and procedures ).
 If the ovary is twisted, this procedure may show an enlarged ovary or a mass in the ovary, which supports the diagnosis of adnexal torsion.
 Color Doppler ultrasonography Color Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more can usually determine whether blood flow to the ovary has been cut off.